atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
 If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Complete` condition to `.status.conditions`.
+In case the active or completed interceptor has `.spec.interceptors[].evictionRequestCancellationPolicy` set to `Forbid`, the eviction process cannot be canceled, and the eviction request controller will wait for all the remaining interceptor to finish.

 It can observe the `Complete` condition ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.